astalker/caledonian-stamps/index.md

 At the 2025 AGMs of both Glasgow and Caledonian Philatelic Societies the merger to form **Glasgow Caledonian Phiatelic Society** was unanimously agreed.

-Meetings will alternate between Thursday afternoon meetings in Partick Burgh Halls and Thursday evening meetings in Strathclyde University as detailed in the Meetings page.
-As part of the merger agreement there will be two afternoon meetings in Partick Burgh Halls in each month.
+Meetings for session 2026/2027 will be in a dedicated room co-located with the Glasgow Stamp Shop at the top of West Nile Street in Glasgow.
+Further details will be provided when the room has been set up for our use.
+This provides us with a Centralised location in Glasgow and the room can be set up in a semi permanent manner.
+Meetings will still alternate between Thursday afternoon meetings and Thursday evening meetings as detailed in the Meetings page.
+Details of access wil be given in the Location page of the web site and as described below.

-Members enjoy talks, displays on different themes, visits from other philatelic societies and invited guests, an annual competition and the ever popular auction
+Afternoon meetings will still be at 1.30pm but the evening meetings will be held at 7pm.

-Congratulations to our current President, **George Henshilwood**,  who was elected as a Fellow of the Royal Philatelic Society of London on 19th November 2025 and gains the letters **FRPSL**.
+Members enjoy talks, displays on different themes, visits from other philatelic societies and invited guests, annual competitions and the ever popular auction

 ## ASPS Stamp and Postcard Fair April 2026